 If you have a maintenance person who visits regularly or you can hire someone quickly when there’s an emergency, this will help build trust among your tenants so they’ll know they won’t have to wait long for repairs.

 6) Learn About Landlord and Tenant Law

 There are different laws governing landlord and tenant relationships in different countries.
 There are also various laws that govern the landlord and tenant relationship here in Nigeria.
-It also varies by states.
+It also varies by state.

 You need to make sure that you know them all before renting out your property.
 Once you rent out your property, you cannot afford not to follow any of these laws and make the mistake of causing undue hardship on your tenants.

-Many landlords think’s they can wake up any day and throw the tenants’ properties outside without court order.
+Many landlords think they can wake up any day and throw the tenants’ properties outside without a court order.
 Specifically in Lagos State, it’s highly prohibited to use force in chasing tenants out of your property or threaten them.
 You might be convicted when reported.

 7) Get Clearance Papers